 F4 – Sakurajima daikon (giant radish).
 Used by Kakizaki clan.
 One of the more unusual choices for for samurai banners and well shown in a rather nice illustration by James Field which features in two or three books by Stephen Turnbull.

 F5 – Kikyo (bell flower).
-Used by Akechi clan.
+Used by Akechi and Yamagata clans.